Evolutionarily Stable (Mis)specifications: Theory and Applications: Learning Channel and New Stability Phenomena

-Therefore, the most advantageous interaction structure for the mutants is one where they can calibrate the model $F_{H}$ using the data from matches against correctly specified opponents, then extrapolate this optimistic belief about $b$ to coordinate on $(a_{2},a_{2})$ in matches against fellow mutants.
+Therefore, the most advantageous interaction structure for the mutants is one where they can infer $F_{H}$ using the data from matches against correctly specified opponents, then extrapolate this optimistic belief about $b$ to coordinate on $(a_{2},a_{2})$ in matches against fellow mutants.
 This requires the mutants to match with intermediate assortativity.
-Figure \ref{fig:3x3} depicts the equilibrium fitness of the mutant theory $\Theta_{B}$ as a function of assortativity.
+Figure \ref{fig:3x3} depicts the equilibrium fitness of the mutant model $\Theta_{B}$ as a function of assortativity.
 While payoffs of $\Theta_{B}$ adherents increase in $\lambda$ at first, eventually they drop when mutant-vs-mutant matches become sufficiently frequent that a belief in $F_{H}$ can no longer be sustained.
-The preference evolution framework does not allow this non-linear and even non-monotonic change in fitness with respect to $\lambda,$ which the theory evolution framework accommodates.

-While this analysis fixes the population sizes at $p_{A}=1,$ $p_{B}=0$ and varies the matching assortativity, we find a similar conclusion if we fix the matching assortativity and vary the population sizes.
-For instance, fix assortativity at $\lambda=0.5$ and consider the equilibrium fitness of the misspecified theory $\Theta_{B}$ as a function of its population share $x\in[0,1].$ The probability that a misspecified agent meets another misspecified agent is $0.5+0.5x$, which is the same as when the $\Theta_{A}$ theory is dominant and $\lambda=0.5+0.5x$.
-By this equivalence, it is easy to show that the fitness of $\Theta_{B}$ is non-monotonic in its population share.
-Specifically, $\Theta_{B}$ has strictly higher EZ fitness than $\Theta_{A}$ whenever its share is lower than 0.128, but strictly lower EZ fitness when its share is high enough.
+Note that a similar conclusion obtains with fixed $\lambda$ and varying population sizes: what actually matters is the probability $\Theta_{B}$ with which interacts with each model.
+Non-linearity of fitness in the population shares can emerge here as well, also a unique possibility due to inference.\footnote{See Section \ref{sect:StableShares} for a discussion of stability with intermediate population shares.}